aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

 What is missing is that the LanChart doesn't describe who constructs it.
 I really shouldn't because it doesn't have access to this information.
-To see this, you would reference the
+To see this, you would reference the detailed statechart diagram.

 .. _reading_diagrams-detailed-statechart-diagrams: